-Microaggressions are actions, statements, and other behaviors — unintentional or intentional — that discriminate against people in marginalized communities.
+Microaggressions are actions, statements, and other behaviors — unintentional or intentional — that discriminate against people in historically marginalized communities.
 They can take many forms, from subtle insults and invalidation of people’s experiences to overt assaults on someone’s identity.

-Healthcare is one of the most common settings for microaggressions, for both patients and healthcare professionals.
-From the discrimination Black women face during pregnancy to the lack of support neurodivergent folks experience when seeking emergency mental health care, these behaviors affect millions of people in marginalized communities.
+From the discrimination Black women face during pregnancy to the lack of support neurodivergent folks experience when seeking emergency mental healthcare, these behaviors affect millions of people across many communities.

 To better understand what microaggressions look like in a healthcare setting, it can be helpful to know the different types of microaggressions.
-When we break down these behaviors, we can see that there are three types of microaggressions: microinsults, microassaults, and microinvalidations.

 Microinsults